-• There are certain steps that all plastics undergo when recycled: (i)collection of waste plastic, (ii) sorting of waste plastics according to plastic types, (iii) shredding and resizing to a form that can be recycled (iv) washing to remove impurities, (v) compounding.
+There are five steps that all plastics undergo when recycled: (i) collection of waste plastic, (ii) sorting of waste plastics according to type, (iii) shredding and resizing to a form that can be recycled (iv) washing to remove impurities, (v) compounding.

-The US-based Plastics Industry Association (Plastics), established a classification system in 1988 to allow consumers and recyclers to identify different types of plastic via a code or number that is usually moulded at the bottom of each plastic product.
+In 1988, the US-based Plastics Industry Association (Plastics) established a classification system meant to help consumers and recyclers identify different types of plastic.
+Plastic types are identified via a code or number usually molded at the bottom of each plastic product.

-There are seven types of plastic, but currently some are recycled more often than others.
-Abstract from:(Howard and Lake, 2021).
+There are seven types of plastic, and some are recycled more often than others (Howard and Lake, 2021).